 - Engage and meet with a Project Sponsor from the delivery agency prior to the review; and - Where possible, engage early with the relevant agency's project management office (PMO) to understand the project's background and to adequately plan for interviews and required documentation.

 7.2 Assessment of delivery approach

-7.2.1 Have all relevant options for delivery been investigated and considered the business needs and relevant government priorities?
+7.2.1 Do all relevant options for delivery consider delivery agency business needs and relevant government priorities?

-Evidence expected Status/Ref Examination and assessment of options, including the use of internal resources.
+Evidence expected Status/Ref E S Examination and assessment of options, including internal resources.